 EMU Theatre 2021–2022 Season Update and Vaccine Requirements

 It has been a while, and we have missed you all!
-EMU Theatre is thrilled to announce that our 2021-2022 season is returning to live performance!
+EMU Theatre is thrilled that our 2021-2022 season is returning to live performance!
 As we move forward, we ask that you forgive any inconvenience while we navigate creating theatre in the world of COVID.
-As per university mandate, masks will be required for all who attend EMU Theatre productions.
-Additionally, social distance protocols will be in place; thus, house capacity will be limited.
 As updated information is received, it will be shared here and on our social media.
 Our current season can be found here.
+If you have any questions or would like more information about EMU Theatre, please contact Pam Cardell at [email protected] or leave a message at 734.487.1220 and we will respond as soon as possible.

 Vaccination requirements for students participating in EMU Theatre: